jovanimal/Coding-Bootcamp/README.md

 To build up my foundation in front end web development, particularly Javascript and JS frameworks.

 ----------------------------------------------------------
+## Mon 9 Mar 20 - 24 Tue Mar 20
+2-week team project started!

 ## Fri 6 Mar 20
+An exciting day !
+Today is the day where we were assigned to groups, and given a theme of Hacking HEALTH !
+Basically we have to build an app relating to the term 'Health'.
+It's indeed nervous when the mentors are announcing our teams.
+Next Monday, we have to present our ideas to the Next Academy marketing team, and seek their input.

 ## Thu 5 Mar 20
 Today's mission is a faily challenging one.
 The two main features are: